-Paul’s practice involves advising employers on all aspects of their employee benefit programs, and advises employee benefit plan trustees and service providers on ERISA and employee benefit plan-related matters.
-Paul has extensive experience in negotiating service provider and outsourcing agreements.
+Paul provides technical knowledge and advice to employers on all aspects of their employee benefit programs, and advises employee benefit plan trustees and service providers on ERISA and employee benefit plan-related matters.
+He has extensive experience in negotiating service provider and outsourcing agreements.
 Paul frequently represents clients before government regulatory agencies, including the Internal Revenue Service, Department of Labor and Pension Benefit Guaranty Corporation.

 Articles in the National Law Review database by Paul M Hamburger